Chapter 10 Recap: Before the final assessment

 There are three datafiles:

-• item_info.csv contains more information about the words: AROUSAL column shows how people from a larger database (different to our participants) have rated the words on arousal, and VALENCE column shows how people have rated these words on valence (i.e. how positive or negative they think the words are).
+column shows how people have rated these words on valence (i.e. how positive or negative they think the words are).groups

 Before we get started, make sure you have downloaded and unzipped the folder, and you have the three datafiles and this .Rmd file in it.
 Now set your working directory to the folder and we are ready to go.